Pink ribbon

 The pink ribbon is an international symbol of breast cancer awareness.
-Pink ribbons, and the color pink in general, identify the wearer or promoter with the breast cancer brand and express moral support for women with breast cancer.
+Pink ribbons, and the color pink in general, identify the wearer or promoter with the breast cancer brand and express moral support for people with breast cancer.
 Pink ribbons are most commonly seen during National Breast Cancer Awareness Month.

 History

-Charlotte Haley, who had battled breast cancer, introduced the concept of a peach-colored breast cancer awareness ribbon.
-She attached them to cards saying, “The National Cancer Institute’s annual budget is 1.8 billion US dollars, and only 5 percent goes to cancer prevention.
+Charlotte Haley, a breast cancer survivor, introduced the concept of a peach-coloured breast cancer awareness ribbon.
+She attached them to cards which read, “The National Cancer Institute’s annual budget is 1.8 billion US dollars, and only 5 percent goes to cancer prevention.
 Help us wake up our legislators and America by wearing this ribbon.”

-Haley was strictly grassroots, handing the cards out at the local supermarket and writing prominent women, everyone from former First Ladies to Dear Abby.
-Her message spread by word of mouth.
-Haley distributed thousands of these cards.
+Haley's publicity was carried out in a grassroots manner: she handed thousands of cards out at the local supermarket and wrote to influential US women, including former First Ladies and Dear Abby.

-The peach colored ribbon of Haley aroused interest from Alexandra Penney, editor in chief of Self magazine, who was working on Self magazines 1992 National Breast Cancer Awareness Month issue.
-She saw the initiative to adapt to Haley's idea by working with her.
-But Haley rejected the offer saying that Self's initiative was too commercial.

-Unable to use Haley's peach ribbon for legal reasons, Self magazine and others interested in promoting breast cancer awareness with a ribbon as a symbol decided to go pink.
+For legal reasons, Self Magazine and other organisations used pink ribbons to promote awareness of breast cancer, rather than Haley's original peach colour.